madetech/handbook/benefits/flexible_holiday.md

 * **For between 2 days - 2 weeks** – you must give at least 4 weeks notice, and ideally more
 * **For greater than 2 weeks** – you must give 3 months notice

+The ability to book holiday/learning days at shorter notice whilst you are within the chalet is an accepted exception to the above notice periods - in those instances please check in with Scheduling to ensure you are not due to be imminently assigned to an account and let your line manager know.

 If you wish to book holiday outside of these guidelines, please make a request to your Head of Capability, Head of Industry, or Head of Business Service who will help you plan for this time off.

 ## How will it affect your team?